 Function

-The 802.15 WG's charter is to develop PHY and MAC specifications for WPANs carried out under PARs approved by the IEEE Standards Board and assigned to the 802.15 WG.
+The 802.15 WG's charter is to develop PHY and MAC specifications for WSNs carried out under PARs approved by the IEEE Standards Board and assigned to the 802.15 WG.
 Since the scope of standards work which comprises 802.15 WG activity is widely diverse in time, technology, and structure, individual standards activities within 802.15 WG are, at the discretion of the 802.15 WG, carried out by Task Groups (TGs) operating under, and reporting to, the 802.15 WG.

 The 802.15 WG is chartered to: